How exactly do you do that!?

 With the help of an experienced Master Brewer, Tim O’Rourke, the technical skills of Campden BRI and a series of mashing and fermentation trials, we found the best way to get the most from the bread was crumbing it.
 Hence our name!

-The breadcrumbs replace about a quarter of the malts (that’s about 150kg of bread in every brew).
+The breadcrumbs replace about a quarter of the malts you would typically use to brew.
+That’s about a slice of bread in every pint so not insignificant!
 They provide another form of starch that breaks down into sugars and then ferments into alcohol.
 A lot of people assume that the bread adds the yeast to the process but the baker’s yeast has been used up by the time we get our hands on it.
 We still add a brewer’s yeast to each brew to ferment it.

 Our biggest challenge as we scaled up to brew our first beer made from bread, our Crumbs Amber Lager, was the risk of what’s called a stuck mash.
 To those not familiar with brewing, the mash is the first stage of the process where you mix all the lovely ingredients together in warm water and draw off the sweet sugary liquid called wort to brew with.
 Adding soft, sticky breadcrumbs to this process can risk it all turning into a very gloopy sludge and becoming ‘stuck’.
 Thankfully after a few interesting experiences (and some very nervous brewers), we’ve found ways to overcome this and let the whole brew run smoothly.